 The Ortlieb Sport-Roller and Back-Roller Plus/Classic panniers above are available in a further variation: Pro.

-What makes them ‘professional’?
+What makes them “pro”?
 They’re bigger.
 Instead of 40 litres per pair, you get a whopping 70 litres of capacity.

 Can your rack handle that amount of weight?
 Does your bike have enough heel clearance?
 Do you need an extra 30 litres of pannier space?

 Carradice’s Super C range is a classic line of British hand-made bags and panniers, the designs changing little in decades.
-(I’ve had a pair of the rear panniers hanging off my own touring bike for 12 years and counting.)
+(I’ve had a pair of the rear panniers hanging off various touring bikes for 15 years and counting.)

 Stitched from heavy-duty waxed ‘cotton duck’ canvas of the type used for military kit and old-school tents, they’re far more resistant to abrasion than waterproof panniers with laminated fabrics or even synthetic canvas.
 You’ll hear stories of pairs of Super Cs being used for upwards of 30 years, by which time Ortliebs will be straining your tea, so if it’s pure longevity you’re after, they’re some of the best panniers going.